OneBusAway/onebusaway-application-modules/src/site/markdown/guides/realtime-configuration-guide.md

 of the transit agency to associate the incoming GTFS-realtime data with.
 This allows you to define multiple incoming GTFS-realtime data-sources from different agencies in the same system.

+You must provide both a TripUpdates feed and a VehiclePositions feed in order for OneBusAway to report vehicle positions.
+Without a TripUpdates feed OneBusAway will discard the vehicle positions.

 ## SIRI VM

 We support [SIRI](http://siri.org.uk/) out of the box, including support for vehicle monitoring (VM) and situation